shiyis/nlpwshiyi/modules/1c-noisy-channel-model.md

 ### What Exactly Is A Noisy Channel Model?

-It's a system designed to capture how information gets trasmitted.
+It's a system designed to capture how information gets transmitted.
 It's also a mathematical or probabilistic model developed to capture the way signals get transmitted.

 ### One of The Most Important Master's Theses In The 20th Century